Table of Contents

 Purpose: To define TTC's process for securing its buildings and facilities.

 After normal working hours, or at the conclusion of classes, Public Safety officers lock all academic and administrative buildings in order to maintain physical security.
-Secured and vacant campuses, sites, and buildings are also electronically monitoring by a central alarm company.
+Secured and vacant campuses and buildings are also electronically monitoring by a central alarm company.
 Upon notification of an activated intrusion alarm, Public Safety officers and/or officers from other law enforcement agencies having jurisdiction, will respond as appropriate.

 Normal Operating Hours As Defined by the President